Young Investigator Group Nanoscale Operando CO2 Photo - Electrocatalysis

 In Situ Microscopy, Synthesis, Performance

-Our research group focuses on material synthesis and nanoscale understanding of solid-liquid interfaces for applications in catalysis and energy conversion.
+Our research group focuses on the nanoscale understanding of solid-liquid interfaces for applications in catalysis and energy conversion.
 Key catalytic reactions including CO2 conversion are challenged by degradation of employed materials under operating conditions, performance-limiting inefficiencies at catalyst-electrode interfaces, and limited selectivity and efficiency of catalysts for multi-electron and proton-coupled transformations.
 Deficient nanoscale elucidation of structure-property relationships and dynamic material properties under reaction conditions hamper progress toward the synthesis of next-generation material systems.